Kriiiiss/cse15l-lab-reports/LabReport3.md

 technical/911report/preface.txt
 ```

-The command-line options -l only shows the file which contain string "help".
+The command-line options `-l` only shows the file which contain string "help".
 This will help us find which chapter contains the word "help".

 ---
-Option 3 --- "-r"
+Option 3 --- `-r`

 ```
 % grep  -r "save" technical/911report/*